temporalio/documentation/docs/java/how-to-set-activityoptions-in-java.md

 ```

-Note that these Activity options will apply for all Activities within the Workflow.
+Note that these Activity options will apply for all the Activities defined in the _GreetingActivities_ Activity interface.
+You can create multiple Activity stubs within a Workflow, and each can have different Activity options defined.

-## Setting Ativity options within a Worker
+## Setting per-Ativity options when registering a Workflow with a Worker

 To set different options per Activity type, use `.setActivityOptions` with `WorkflowImplementationOptions`.
 Note that if you define options per Activity Type with `WorkflowImplementationOptions.setActivityOptions()`, setting them again specifically within `ActivityOptions` in a Workflow will override this setting.